What is measles?

 Measles is a highly contagious and infectious viral disease occurring most often in late winter and spring.

 In 2000, measles was declared eliminated in the United States.
-However, in 2019, the CDC reported over 700 cases of measles (and counting) in the U.S., the largest number of reported cases since 1994.
+However, in 2019, the CDC reported almost 1,000 cases of measles (and counting) in the U.S., the largest number of reported cases since 1994.

 Measles is preventable!
 Protect yourself, your family, and your community with the measles-mumps-rubella (MMR) vaccine, especially before traveling.

 - CDC’s MMR vaccine routine recommendations are as follows:

 - Children 12 months of age or older should have 2 doses, the first dose at age 12 to 15 months and the second dose between 4 to 6 years.